Kelly-Moore Paints: 1998–2022: ESOP

-In 1998, Moore and his wife set up an ESOP in 1998, which was a retirement and stock ownership plan for eligible workers.
+In 1998, Moore and his wife set up an ESOP, which provided both a retirement and stock ownership plan for eligible employees.

 In 1999, Kelly-Moore partnered with M.A.
 Bruder & Sons, a Pennsylvania-based company with a business model and customer base comparable to its own, in an effort to strengthen both firms' positions in the marketplace.
 They were both able to serve national accounts since their regions did not overlap; M.A.
 Bruder handled projects on the East Coast, while Kelly-Moore handled those on the West Coast.
 As a result of the collaboration, both businesses were included beside each other in the American Institute of Architects' MasterSpec Finishes directory, which is used by some 5,500 architectural and construction firms.

-In 2000, Diamond Vogel Paints and later Dunn-Edwards joined their alliance which was known as Paints America.
+In 2000, Diamond Vogel Paints and later Dunn-Edwards joined their alliance, which was known as Paints America.
 In the same year, Kelly-Moore Paints acquired Ponderosa Paint Manufacturing.

 In January 2003, Herb R. Giffins replaced Cristiano as the new president and CEO of Kelly-Moore Paints.

+In 2011, the company closed all of its stores in Oregon; it subsequently closed all stores in the state of Washington.

-In April 2022, Kelly-Moore Paint Company received Governor's Texas Environmental Excellence Award in Pollution Prevention category.
+The company relocated its manufacturing from the San Francisco Bay Area to Hurst, Texas, in 2017.
+In April 2022, it received the governor's Texas Environmental Excellence Award in the Pollution Prevention category.